krchowon/K-NN-Introduction/README.md

 To begin, run through <A href='https://github.com/krchowon/K-NN-Introduction/blob/master/FruitClassifier.m'>FruitClassifier</A> script for a useful guide on the process.

-The data we are experientating with is avilable via <A href='https://github.com/krchowon/K-NN-Introduction/blob/master/data/fruit_data_with_colors.txt'>fruit data text file</A>.
+The data we are experientating with is available via <A href='https://github.com/krchowon/K-NN-Introduction/blob/master/data/fruit_data_with_colors.txt'>fruit data text file</A>.
 Fruits Data contains mass, height, and width of a selection of oranges, lemons and apples.
 The heights were measured along the core of the fruit.
 The widths were the widest width perpendicular to the height.

 | fruit_label | fruit_name | fruit_subtype | mass | width | height | color_score |
 | ------------| :--------: | :-----------: | :--: | :---: | :----: | ----------: |